Lena Wilderäng, a Swedish firefighter and volunteer

 - That’s an interesting thought…

 So hope is vital.
-Not to lose hope, you have to choose where you get your information, how you filter it, how you see what’s panic and rumors, and what’s facts.
+To keep hope strong, you have to actively choose where you get your information, how you filter it, to distinguish between panic or rumors - and facts.
 It's about raising your mental resilience, training your mind as if it were a muscle, doing things that are difficult.

-I ask people in Sweden: think of Ukraine, imagine if during that week of February 2022, they would have given up, wouldn't have that hope, and just say, oh, Russia is so big, they have this bit army, so let's just give up, it's not worth it, let them march into Kyiv… Where would have Ukraine been now, had they all just laid down their arms and given up?
+I ask people in Sweden: think of Ukraine, imagine if during that week of February 2022, they would have given up, wouldn't have that hope, and just say, oh, Russia is so big, they have this big army, so let's just give up, it's not worth it, let them march into Kyiv… Where would have Ukraine been now, had they all just laid down their arms and given up?
+Where would all the world be?

-Fear is something else.
+Another thing is fear.
 A lot of people ask me if I ever experience fear.
-Well, I'm a firefighter, volunteer, I’ve also been into extreme adventures for years now, I sailed oceans, climbed mountains, I explore the Arctic… Of course, I experience fear.
-I was afraid when the Russian artillery was firing at us near Kupiansk in Kharkiv region and our ambulance vehicle had a bad wheel.
+Well, I'm a firefighter, volunteer, I’ve also worked with extreme adventures for years now - sailed oceans, climbed mountains, explored the Arctic… Of course, I experience fear.
+I was afraid when we Russian artillery was firing at us in Dvorichna near Kupiansk in Kharkiv region, or when our ambulance vehicle got a flat tyre at the Donbas front with nearby activity.

-Sometimes fear is there but what we should do is to accept fear as a natural reaction, telling us that something is wrong.
-But amid that fear, you have to do something constructive.
+Fear is a natural reaction, telling us that something is wrong.
+But despite that fear, you have to continue being constructive.
 And that is called bravery.
-Otherwise, if you let fear affect your decisions, you will not get far, you'll just get into panic.
+Otherwise, if you let fear affect your decisions, you will not get far, you'll just slip into panic.

 - What is one major lesson for the people in Sweden that they can draw from what's going on today at this stage of war?

 - The lesson is “open your eyes”.
-Because a lot of people still don't understand what this means and how it affects the world.
-So open your eyes, keep on supporting Ukraine, sending out right information, driving opinions, as well as build a society that is based on trust and helping each other because we can only do this together, including as countries.
+Because a lot of people still don't understand what the war means and how it affects the world.
+So open your eyes, do everything you can to help, keep on supporting Ukraine, sending out right information, driving opinions, as well as build a society that is based on trust and helping each other.
+Because we can only do this together, both as individuals and as countries.
 Only in this way can we save the world.

 Ievgen Matiushenko, Kyiv